deviprasad80/hello-world/FAQ.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Q:How to set the MTU size?

-**A**: To set the MTU size using an entry in the configb_db.json file using the following steps.
+**A**: To set the MTU size make an entry in the "configb_db.json" file using the following steps.

 Example:
  ```